Laravel-Backpack/docs/4.1/base-how-to.md

-# How To Customize the UI
+# FAQs for the admin UI

 ---